RainfallNZ/RainCheckPy/README.md

 ## Release History

-* 0.1.0
+* 0.0.1
     * The first release as a package
-* 0.0.1
-    * Work in progress

 ## Meta